 You will also make quick visits to several other places, including the National Library (which houses ancient manuscripts), and the School of Arts and Crafts, which teaches thirteen different crafts and from weaving and embroidery to carpentry and blacksmithing.
 We will also squeeze in a stop at the main post office for Bhutan's collectable stamps, which make great souvenirs and gifts.

-Day Four: Wanguephodrang, a Tea Break and a Panorama of the Himalayas
+Day Two: Wanguephodrang, a Tea Break and a Panorama of the Himalayas

 Depart Thimpu this morning on a three-hour drive to Wangduephodrang.
 We take a tea break along the way at Dochu La (3,100 meters), where on a clear day you can get spectacular views of the Himalayas.
 This is a strategic pass that connects the eastern and western halves of the country.
 The remarkable natural beauty and many prayer flags makes this seem a very serene place.